-June, 2019 - NASA has laid the groundwork to return Americans to the Moon by 2024 and Aerojet Rocketdyne will be a critical contributor on multiple facets of the historic endeavor.
-Aerojet Rocketdyne was recently awarded a study by NASA to further investigate designs for a Lunar Transfer Vehicle under NASA’s new Artemis lunar exploration program, and also provides key systems for NASA’s SLS, Orion and Gateway programs.
+June 2019 - NASA has laid the groundwork to return Americans to the Moon by 2024 and Aerojet Rocketdyne will be a critical contributor on multiple facets of the historic endeavor.
+Aerojet Rocketdyne was recently awarded a study by NASA to further investigate designs for a Lunar Transfer Vehicle under NASA’s new Artemis lunar exploration program, and also provides key systems for NASA’s Space Launch System (SLS), Orion and Gateway programs.

 The Transfer Vehicle will act as a ferry to transfer the Descent and Ascent Elements from the Gateway to Low Lunar Orbit, enabling the Lander to perform surface operations and on-orbit scientific research.
 The study will identify and reduce potential schedule risks for the Transfer Element, one piece of a Human Landing System based on NASA studies that is composed of Transfer, Descent, Ascent and Refueling elements.